lightbreakingnoise/stopwatch/README.md

 > ```

 <br><br>
-After libraries are installed, you can doubleclick on StopWatch.pyw Now with right CTRL Key you can start/stop the time, even when the windows is not focused.
+After libraries are installed, you can doubleclick on StopWatch.pyw<br>
+Now with right CTRL Key you can start/stop the time, even when the windows is not focused.